 The museum features a number of famous works, including The Hunt in the Forest by Paolo Uccello and Turner’s Transept of Tintern Abbey, Monmouthshire.

-Much as I’d recommend that you have a look at their famous pieces, the Ashmolean truly shines when you pick up a guide and spend a few hours meandering around the different exhibitions.
+Much as we recommend that you just have a look at their famous pieces, the Ashmolean truly shines when you pick up a guide and spend a few hours meandering around the different exhibitions.

-Opening hours: 10am – 5pm Tuesday – Sunday (closed Monday).
+Opening hours: 10am – 5pm Every day.
 Free entry.